alanmackenzie/guide-to-enterprise-drupal/README.md

 * Using the most sepcific alter function.
 Helper funciton good for unit testing, less likely to run in unexpected places.
 * Breakdown of different caches in the appendix.
 * install profile needs to be kept up to date else 'ghost' modules will cause you problems when uninstalling dependencies.
+* Multiple calls to module_enable/module_disable is a bad idea.